DiRAC-Training/FM001-Bash-command-line/_episodes/02-navigation.md

 >   typically faster to use than your home directory or network filesystem, but
 >   is not usually backed up, and should not be used for long term storage.
 > * **Work filesystem/Data space** - As an alternative to (or sometimes as well as)
->   Scratch space, some HPC systems offer fast filesystem access as a work
+>   scratch space, some HPC systems offer fast filesystem access as a work
 >   filesystem.
 Typically, this will have higher performance than your home
 >   directory or network filesystem and may not be backed up.
 It differs from
 >   scratch space in that files in a work filesystem are not automatically